rpliszka1987/javascript-practice/README.md

 ## Objects.js

 This is a personla practice of using objects in JS.
 Here I created a collegeStudents object which is used to keep track of the students at a college.
 Each student has 3 properties: name, age, and degree.
-There is also prints all the students to the console.
+There is also prints all the students to the console with their name, age and degree.